 Some breast pump manufacturers make wipes just for cleaning breast pumps, which can make cleaning more convenient when you are away from home.
-Even if these wipes are used, breast pump parts that come into contact with breast milk should still be cleaned using liquid dishwashing soap and warm water before pumping.( Paid link here).
+Even if these wipes are used, breast pump parts that come into contact with breast milk should still be cleaned using liquid dishwashing soap and warm water before pumping.( Paid link here for breast feeding essentials).

 Store Safely Until Needed